auth0/auth0-PHP/UPGRADE.md

 ### New minimum PHP version: 7.4

 v8.0 requires PHP 7.4 or higher.
-8.0 is supported and it's use with this library is preferred and encouraged.
+8.0 is supported, and its use with this library is preferred and encouraged.

-🚨 Note: 7.4 will be the final release in PHP's 7.x branch, and will exit [supported status](https://www.php.net/supported-versions.php) in November 2022, at which point this library will only support PHP 8+ going forward as well.
+🚨 Note: 7.4 will be the final release in PHP's 7.x branch and will exit [supported status](https://www.php.net/supported-versions.php) in November 2022, at which point this library will only support PHP 8+ going forward as well.

 ### Configuring Auth0 SDK 8.0